Top Takeaways From This Post

 With very flexible options, freelancers can take out a private health plan that is individual to their personal needs and their chosen benefits, including the associated costs.

-It is worth noting that even though private health insurance is advantageous for freelancers most of the time, switching back from a private to statutory health insurance is very hard (except for in some special cases.)
+It is worth noting that even though private health insurance is advantageous for freelancers most of the time, switching back from private to statutory health insurance is very hard (except for in some special cases.)

 1.3.
 Künstlersozialkasse (KSK)